 De Botton believes that modern cities are simply not built according to his criteria.
 Surely this could not be further from the truth.
 One of the most ubiquitous types of development since the War very often conforms to all of de Botton’s criteria: the shopping mall.

 Consistency & Variety

 Typically the shopping mall combines consistency and variety in a way reminiscent of de Botton’s Amsterdam street: each shop is exactly the same height and often the same width; the contents of each shop may have little relation to the others and each express their individual characters (or ‘brands’), but the fittings of the corridors immediately outside and connecting the shops have a rigorous uniformity.

 There is plenty of activity on display, from the milling crowds to the shop assistants going about their jobs, from people giving out free samples to people putting on a show.
 De Botton complains that much office activity is hidden in anonymous towers and that we have little idea of the fascinating projects going on within.
-But such projects very often involve doing specialist work on a computer that we would not understand even if we could see; it is retail shops in places like malls (in which the activity is easily understandable) that quite closely approximate de Botton’s apparent dreams of a ‘butcher, baker, candlestick-maker’-type high street.
+But such projects very often involve doing specialist work on a computer that we would not understand even if we could see; it is easily understandable retail shops in places like malls that quite closely approximate de Botton’s apparent dreams of a ‘butcher, baker, candlestick-maker’-type high street.

 The shopping mall is relatively compact given that there may be more shops in a mall than in many districts of a city put together, and the corridors are often narrow so that the shopper can get a good view of the goodies for sale on both sides of the corridor.
 A food court offers many of the functions of a compact piazza, and all of the ones de Botton celebrates.